-In November 2009, Hunter College and the City University of New York broke ground for a new building for the School of Public Health in East Harlem.
-The school shares a new, eight-story, 147,000-square-foot green building on Third Avenue between East 118th and 119th Streets with the Hunter College School of Social Work.
+Hunter's School of Urban Public Health shares an eight-story, 147,000-square-foot green building on Third Avenue between East 118th and 119th Streets with the Silberman School of Social Work at Hunter College.
 Faculty, staff and students from both schools work closely with community organizations and health and social service agencies in East Harlem to strengthen existing and create new approaches to improving the well-being of East Harlem and other low-income communities.

-We invite you to explore the CUNY School of Public Health website to get a broader taste of all the school has to offer.
-And hopefully, we will see you on campus soon.
+We invite you to explore the Hunter College School of Urban Public Health website to see all the school has to offer.